 This page provides a summary of guidelines for reporting on research projects.

-The interim report is submitted in the online services under the original funding decision on the tab ‘Reports’.
+To fill in the interim report, go to the tab ‘Reports’ under the original funding decision.
 Select ‘Show projects to be reported’ (if reporting has not been started) or continue filling in an incomplete report.
 Fill in the required information and submit the report.

 The interim report does not replace the final report, but an interim report submitted earlier can be used as the basis for a new interim or final report.

 The principal investigator of the research project is responsible for the scientific reporting.
-Three times a year, the site of research must submit to the Academy an account of the use of the funding (by type of expenditure) and data on FTEs (staff according to the proportion of full-time hours they work), as part of the request for payment.
+Three times a year, the site of research must submit to the Research Council of Finland an account of the use of the funding (by type of expenditure) and data on FTEs (staff according to the proportion of full-time hours they work), as part of the request for payment.
 The two sets of data are combined in the final report to allow for comparisons between the use of funds and the results produced with those funds.